sanjay9616/sanjay9616/README.md

 👋 Hello,
-👨🏻‍💻 I am a Full Stack Web Developer who loves to solve challenging problems.
+👨🏻‍💻 I am a Full Stack Web Developer (MEAN) who loves to solve challenging problems.
 I am always on the lookout for new opportunities that can help me enrich my experience and learning.
 - </> **Programming Languages**: Python, JavaScript, TypeScript.
 - 👨 **Data structures and Algorithms**.
 - 🖥️ **Front-end development**: AngularJS.